Arraying/bacvm/specification/specification.md

 ff
 ```

-As an example, executing the function `stdout` with the variable "Hello, world":
+As an example, executing the function `stdout` with the variable `0`:
 ```
 fi f
 pu stdout
-pu string
-pu Hello, world
+pu 0
 ff
 ```